Famous lakes of New Zealand

 Tourists parasailing at Lake Toupa

-Lake Taupo is also conveniently close to the enormous Huka Falls which is one of the amazing tourist sites in the country.
+Lake Taupo is also conveniently close to the enormous Huka Falls, which is one of the most amazing tourist sites in the country.

 7. Lake Matheson

-Lake Matheson is surrounded by ancient woodlands and is known for its brown tea-colored waters.
-The lake also encompasses the Clearwater Suspension Bridge which offers the best views of the surrounding.
+Ancient woodlands surround Lake Matheson, which is known for its brown, tea-colored waters.
+The lake also encompasses the Clearwater Suspension Bridge, which offers the best views of the surrounding area.

-The lake has a large species of eels and is often spotted near the surface.
-There are a variety of water birds including indigenous birds that are seen near Lake Matheson which makes it a haven for birdwatchers.
+The lake has a large species of eels that are often spotted near the surface.
+There are a variety of water birds, including indigenous birds, that are seen near Lake Matheson, which makes it a haven for birdwatchers.

 Mount Cook's reflection on Lake Matheson